Shanghai Foreign Language School

 Notre Dame Scholar

-I have interned in both Hong Kong and Singapore during the past two summers through ND’s Global Professional Experience, and discovered that learning about new, different cultures actually impacts my own self-understanding.
-This year, I joined the board of the Taiwanese Student Association as vice-president and hope to foster a welcoming community for incoming students, as well as promote and raise awareness of our unique and heritage.
+I have interned in Hong Kong and Singapore through the Global Professional Experience, and studied abroad in Copenhagen last year!
+Through these unique experiences, I have discovered that learning about different cultures truly impacts my own self-understanding.
+I’ve been on the boards of the Taiwanese Student Association and Hong Kong Student Association, and hope to foster a welcoming community for incoming international students as well as promote understanding of our unique cultural heritage.

 Beijing No. 4 High School, Beijing